-(X)HTML and CSS (Cascading Style Sheets) are the tools we use to provide the framework for display.
+(X)HTML and CSS (Cascading Style Sheets) are the foundation tools we use to provide the framework for display.

 Thorough Testing Required